 This module is designed to provide the student with the understanding and knowledge of Eastern theory and practice as used within different styles of Asian bodywork.
 The student will also learn the immune and lymphatic systems.
 For specific musculature covered for this module please refer to the anatomy and physiology outline.
-Prerequisite: MTD100.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0 energy based modalities including Polarity and Beginning Reiki hand-placements.
-The student will be introduced to basic health and wellness concepts including CPR.
-This module will also provide the student with the understanding of the Integumentary System and musculature of the forearms and hands.
-Prerequisite: MTD100.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0
+Out-of-class